 What is the first thing in your mind when we utter the word ‘road trip’?
 Is it meeting new people?
 Trying new exotic food?
 Vacation?
 Or maybe, Instagrammable sceneries?
 While road trips can be exciting, it is so much more than that.

 Studies show taking road trips affect the physical and mental well-being of individuals positively.
+This is why many mental health platforms like BetterHelp approve of the positive effects that road trips offer.
 Listed below are some of the evidence-backed ways on how road trips contribute to a happier and healthier mind and soul.

 Road Trips Take The Stress Away

 According to Dr. Tamara McClintock Greenberg, a clinical psychologist and author of Psychodynamic Perspectives on Aging and Illness, the stress experienced at work and from daily demands usually distract individuals from interesting and meaningful events in life.
 Hence, taking a break is essential.
 This will lead to a recharged and rejuvenated mind.